arkokoley/saadhn/readme.md

   * Toggle avatar visibility
   * Toggle preview of the messages visibility
   * Set the size for the media thumbs
-  * Proxy settings connect to WhatsApp web
+  * Proxy settings connect to Saavn web

 **Planned features:**